VitorFerronato/VitorFerronato/README.md

 :coffee: Barista in his spare time.</h4>

 * Interested in front-end, machine-learning and data science.
- * Currently working at <a href="https://neogrid.com/">Predify</a> as a middle VueJs front-end developer.
+ * Currently working at <a href="https://neogrid.com/">Neogrid</a> as a mid VueJs front-end developer.
  ---

 ### My Skills